marcelositr/bulletjornal/README.md

 2. Clone the repository.
 3. Enter the bujo directory.
 4. Run the install script.
-5. Place the bujo.nanorc file. `sudo cp bujo.nanorc /usr/share/nano`
+5. Place the bujo.nanorc file, if not with root permissions:
+   `sudo cp bujo.nanorc /usr/share/nano`

 ---